Compatible with and can be included in C++ or Objective-C projects.

 Yes, the pool can be setup to dynamically change the number of Connections in the pool depending on the load.

 The project is hosted at Bitbucket.
-Click the r icon in the footer below to visit the repository and browse the code online.
+Click the r icon in the footer below to visit

 Libzdb currently supports SQLite, MySQL, PostgreSQL and Oracle.
 At the moment there are no plans to support additional database systems.